-There are steps you can take to help prevent the flu:
+Steps you can take to help prevent the flu

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue in the trash after you use it.

 - Wash your hands often with soap and water.
 If soap and water are not available, use an alcohol-based hand rub.

 - Avoid touching your eyes, nose and mouth.
 Germs spread this way.